Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-removes one spin-$\frac{1}{2}$ degree of freedom with the opposite chirality.
-The final form of the index theorem for this operator is obtained by substracting from the contribution of a $\frac{1}{2}$-spinor with a vector index the contribution of a $\frac{1}{2}$-spinor, namely
+gets rid of an additional spin-$\frac{1}{2}$ degree of freedom, this time with the opposite chirality.
+To find the index of the Rarita-Schwinger operator we subtract the contribution of a~spin-$\frac{1}{2}$ field from that of spin-$\frac{3}{2}$ with an additional vector index, namely

-Finally, when we study anomalies in ten dimensions (for example in the case of the low-energy field theory corresponding to superstrings) we may expect anomalies coming from antisymmetric tensor fields whose field strength is self-dual.
-The index theorem for these fields is
+Finally, when studying anomalies in ten dimensions (needed when analyzing the low-energy field theory of superstrings) we also may expect anomalies from antisymmetric tensor fields whose field strength is self-dual or anti-self-dual.
+The index theorem for these fields reads

 where $L(M)$ is the Hirzebruch polynomial defined by